Destinations Greece The Cyclades Mykonos

 Scorpios (Paraga) or Principote (Panormos)

-Scorpios on Paraga for the music-led sundown crowd; Principote on Panormos for the quieter north-coast version.
-Reserve sunbeds 2 weeks ahead in August.
-One drink, one swim, watch the DJ build into sundown.
+Scorpios on Paraga for the music-led sundown crowd, or Principote on Panormos for the quieter north-coast version.
+Reserve sunbeds two weeks ahead in August.
+One drink, one swim, and watch the DJ build into sundown.

 €80–250 sunbedsReserve ahead